The One That Got Away (Katy Perry song)

-Release and artwork
+Background and release

 On September 13, 2011, at the New York City's Irving Plaza, Capitol Records confirmed to Billboard that "The One That Got Away" would be the sixth single from Teenage Dream.
-Perry said in a statement from the label:
+Perry said from the label:

 Later that month, Perry wrote the following message on her Twitter account: "The One That Got Away...
 It's happening!!!", along with a picture of the official single artwork.
 The artwork shows a pink-haired Perry looking up at the sky while wearing a disc-shaped hat.
 The photo gives a whimsical nod to the 1970s, with its distinctively retro appearance.
 On September 30, the song received radio airplay release in France.
 Soon it was followed by the release of the song to American mainstream and rhythmic contemporary radio stations on October 11.
 The single was issued to Italian radios through EMI Music Publishing on October 28.
 On December 2, the remix EP of "The One That Got Away" was released.
 The remix featuring American rapper B.o.B was issued by Capitol Records to American pop and rhythmic radios on December 15, followed by a digital release of the song five days later.
-Acoustic rendition of the song was released on January 16, 2012.
+An acoustic rendition of the song was released on January 16, 2012.

 Capitol Records said that they are not specifically releasing the song in hopes of it reaching number one and rewriting Hot 100 history (since Perry was the first woman to obtain five number ones on the chart from one album), rather the decision came out of "Perry's fondness for the song, its ear-catching hook and her obvious track record of success at pop radio".
 EMI Music/Capitol Records EVP/marketing and promotion Greg Thompson told Billboard that, "if it goes to No. 1, that would be great, If not, we still have a Katy song on the radio in fourth quarter", presumably boosting sales for Teenage Dream in the Christmas season.